 - Rebuild the road, improve the drainage and resurface the road.

 - Remove the equipment and reinstate the adjacent land.
 (To ensure the road reopens at the earliest opportunity, some ground reinstatement will be programmed for after the road reopens.)

 The engineering work is designed to deliver an optimum scheme which is capable of handling the area’s traffic in all weather conditions and be completed in the shortest practical time for a permanent solution.
-At this stage we expect costs to be in the region of £1.5m-£2m.

 In order to complete the Kelston Road repair works, the contractor will need to site drilling rigs on both the existing carriageway and in the field adjacent to the land slip.
 The work includes: